TITLE Project Coordinator, TESOL

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: A bachelor’s degree in education or a closely related field is required; a master’s degree is preferred with Missouri teacher certification and K-12 English as a Second Language (ESOL) endorsement.
+An equivalent combination of years of experience and education may be considered for substitution of educational requirements.

 ESSENTIAL DUTIES AND RESPONSIBILITIES